Miss BumBum Suzy Cortez Nearly Bursts Out Of Her Bikini

-Though Brazilian temperatures may be hot, Miss BumBum Suzy Cortez certainly knows how to make them ever hotter.
+Though Brazilian temperatures may be hot, Miss BumBum Suzy Cortez certainly knows how to make them even hotter.
 The bikini bombshell just wowed Instagram once again after posting a picture where she nearly bursts out of her bikini top.
-Instagram understandably went wild.
+Her followers understandably went wild.

 Suzy first found fame after winning the famous Miss BumBum contest in 2015.
 She has dabbled in other entertainment ventures since then, including a Netflix special.
 She was also supposed to appear on Celebrity Big Brother, but had to pull out before the show started due to contractual obligations elsewhere.